 How do you resolve infringement complaints and get reinstated?

 Firstly, don’t act on your knee-jerk reaction to reply to Amazon.
-Poor execution on the diagnostic side
+Poor execution on the diagnostic side produce awful results, and a more difficult reinstatement, in any complex Amazon suspension case.

 But it doesn’t have to be that way.